Full Clinician and Staff Bios

 Danny Arias, M.A.

-Danny Arias is a counselor at the Center for Developing Minds who works with preteens, teens and young adults.
+Danny Arias is a counselor at Center for Developing Minds who works with preteens, teens and young adults.
 He uses many different approaches and adjusts counseling techniques based on the client’s needs.
 Danny prides himself on creating relationships built on trust with his students and understands that real progress can only be achieved when such a relationship exists.
 He has experience helping clients with anxiety, depression, behavioral problems, self-regulating, attention, communication skills, stress, bullying, social media, academic and college planning.
 Danny also moderates classes at the CDM, including “Sprint to the Finish: Academic Coaching designed to help students get 'back on track' and finish the school year strong.” and “Train Your Brain: Individualized Mental Athletic Training for Aspiring Athletes.”

 In addition to his work at the CDM, Danny is currently serving on the counseling staff at Junipero Serra High School.
 Prior to joining the CDM, Danny was also a school counselor at Archbishop Mitty and Archbishop Riordan High Schools, where he worked with a wide variety of students on various topics and skills.
 In addition, he partnered with SF Suicide prevention to create a mental health education program for high school teens.
 He also has experience working with younger students, having completed some of his internship at Loma Prieta Elementary and C.T.
 English Middle School.